rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-routed-networks.md

 ## Device Routed Network

-In certain cases where communication is latency sensitive or has high throughput the user can choose to deploy a routed network to a device.
+In certain cases where communication is latency-sensitive or has high throughput, the user can choose to deploy a routed network to a device.
 While avoiding a round trip of information to the cloud minimizes latency and allows for better throughput __ONLY__ deployments on devices on the same local area network can bind to it.